Adroiti/docs-for-code-review-tools/RuboCop/Style-HashSyntax.md

 ## Description

-This cop checks hash literal syntax.
+This rule checks hash literal syntax.

 It can enforce either the use of the class hash rocket syntax or the use of the newer Ruby 1.9 syntax (when applicable).